Veronica H. Villena

 Prior to joining the academia, Dr. Villena worked in several positions in manufacturing, purchasing, quality, and project management.
 Her experience as an auditor for SGS allowed her to assess process management of hundreds multinational companies in various industries in Europe and Latin America.

-Buyer-Supplier Relationships, Supply Networks, Innovation, Sustainable Sourcing, and Empirical Research
+Buyer-Supplier Relationships, Supply Networks, Sustainable Purchasing, and Empirical Research

 Villena, V.H., Gomez-Mejia, L., & Revilla, E., "The decision of the supply chain executives to support or impede supply chain integration: A behavioral agency perspective", Decision Sciences, 2009, 40(4), 635-665.